xcape-io/ArduinoProps/README.md

 ﻿# ArduinoProps library
 1. Installation and usage
-2. Escape room 2.0 props with Arduino
+2. Escape room 2.0 prop with Arduino
 3. *ArduinoProps library* value for escape room 2.0
-4. Application protocol for escape room 2.0 props
+4. Application protocol for escape room 2.0 prop
 5. Compatible hardware
 6. Advantages of Arduino Yun and Dragino Yun shield
 7. Advantages of the *ArduinoProps library*